-2.2 Election of Officers: Mr. H. Koster (EU) was re-elected as Chairman of the Fisheries Commission and Mr. P. Gullestad (Norway) was re-elected as Vice-Chairman for a term of two years (1996-1997).

-3. Conservation and Enforcement Measures (items 8-11)

-3.1 Item 8 of the FC Agenda, Annual Return of Infringement, Surveillance, Inspection Reports, was referred to STACTIC.
+- 2.2 Election of Officers: Mr. H. Koster (EU) was re-elected as Chairman of the Fisheries Commission and Mr. P. Gullestad (Norway) was re-elected as Vice-Chairman for a term of two years (1996-1997). - 3.
+Conservation and Enforcement Measures (Items 8-11 of the Agenda) - 3.1 Item 8 of the FC Agenda, Annual Return of Infringement, Surveillance, Inspection Reports, was referred to STACTIC.